felixknorre/l2tpv3-over-wireguard/README.md

 * linux-headers-*
 * wireguard

-The required software can be installed by the following script:
+The required software can be installed with the following script:

 ```bash
 sudo ./installPrerequisites.sh